elugens/hello-javascript/docs/additional-questions/network-requests/fetch-abort.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, to be able to cancel fetch, we must pass the signal property of an AbortController as a fetch option.
 The fetch method knows how to work with AbortController.
-It will listen to abort events on signal.
+It listens to abort events on a signal.
 Now, to abort, we call controller.abort().
-At that point, fetch gets the event from signal and aborts the request.
+At that point, fetch gets the event from the signal and aborts the request.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />